FFmpeg/FFV1/ffv1.md

 To ensure that fast multithreaded decoding is possible, starting version 3 and if frame\_pixel\_width * frame\_pixel\_height is more than 101376, slice\_width * slice\_height MUST be less or equal to num\_h\_slices * num\_v\_slices / 4.
 Note: 101376 is the frame size in pixels of a 352x288 frame also known as CIF ("Common Intermediate Format") frame size format.

-For each frame, each position in the slice raster MUST be filled by one and only one slice of the frame (no missing slice position, no slice overlapping).
+For each `Frame`, each position in the slice raster MUST be filled by one and only one slice of the `Frame` (no missing slice position, no slice overlapping).

-For each Frame with keyframe value of 0, each slice MUST have the same value of slice\_x, slice\_y, slice\_width, slice\_height as a slice in the previous frame, except if reset\_contexts is 1.
+For each `Frame` with keyframe value of 0, each slice MUST have the same value of slice\_x, slice\_y, slice\_width, slice\_height as a slice in the previous `Frame`, except if reset\_contexts is 1.

 # Security Considerations